Before we start the build instructions, we would like to say a big thankyou for supporting our shop.

 Testing

 This is simple to test now if you have a VNA of Antenna Analyser.
 You can place a 2.4kohm transistor from the antenna to the counterpoise and scan from 1mhz to 30mhz.
 You will see the sweep lower at around 3mhz then up a bit around 28mhz.
-Depending on the core the sweep willl be different.
+Depending on the core the sweep will be different.
 This is however of no real use, other than to prove the transformer works.

 Please note because you have a combined transformer and common mode choke the SWR on the sweep will be slightly higher than a transformer on its own.